Jones County DWI Guide

 • License Suspension Timeline: If you fail to request an ALR hearing, or if you lose the hearing, your license will be suspended, typically 40 days after the date of your arrest.

-While specific DUI enforcement strategies in Jones County are not publicly available, it's safe to assume that law enforcement officers are actively looking for impaired drivers.
+While specific DUI enforcement strategies in Jones County are not publicly available, the Jones County Sheriff's Office, reachable at (325) 823-3201, is responsible for law enforcement in the county.
 Be aware of your surroundings, drive responsibly, and avoid driving after consuming alcohol or drugs.

 Local Resources